w3f/polkadot-wiki-old/docs/polkadot/learn/staking.md

 There are two different accounts for managing your funds, these are Stash & Controller accounts.

-**Stash:** It is reponsible for holding an owner's funds used for staking that are controlled by a cold wallet and bonding DOTs token to the controller.
+**Stash:** The stash is responsible for holding an owner's funds used for staking (could be held in a cold wallet) and bonding DOTs to the controller.
 All bonded DOTs are locked.
-It has to be waited a certain of time in order to access the locked funds.
+After unbonding, users must wait a certain amount of time in order to access the locked funds.

 **Controller:** It is actively reponsible for managing the account operations such as expressing an interest to switch between roles (validator, nominator, idle).